Syerleena Abdul Rashid: YSEALI

 In 2015, Syerleena was selected to participate in the Young Southeast Asian Leaders Initiative, also known as YSEALI a highly-competitive cultural exchange program for Southeast Asian emerging leaders sponsored by the U.S. Bureau of Education and Cultural Affairs under the U.S Department of State.
 Under the Fall of 2015 cohort, Professional Fellowship Program, she spent 4 weeks with the Des Moines City Council, Iowa.

 ACYPL-US State Department Exchange Delegate

 Syerleena was selected as a delegate for the American Council of Young Political Leaders Exchange Program in collaboration with the United States government's State Department and observed election rallies of presidential candidates including that of Donald Trump, Hillary Clinton and Bernie Sanders as well as observed a caucus in Iowa.

 Personal life

 In February 2021, Syerleena married Tom Osborn.
-She is the guitarist and song writer for a local rock band, Priwayat, which she formed with fellow DAP member, Zairil Khir Johari.
+She is the guitarist and song writer for a local rock band, Priwayat, which she formed with fellow Penang MLA and DAP member, Zairil Khir Johari.
+On 4 June 2024, her father, Abdul Rashid Hanafi passed away of age-related causes at the age of 80 at his home at Miami Green Apartments in Batu Ferringhi.
+His remains were buried at Masjid Jamek Hashim Yahaya in Perak Road on the same day.